-If you want to work on projects like this one and add it to your portfolio tо provide you great advantages in the labor market, apply to the Data Science Bootcamp.
+If you want to work on projects like this one and add it to your portfolio to provide you with great advantages in the labour market, apply to the Data Science Bootcamp.

 Brainster: Colleagues, first of all, congratulations on completing the program and successfully finished the final project!
 Let’s start from the beginning.
-Given your background in finance, how was the transition, from that “world” into the advanced technologies, that came from Data Science?
+Given your finance background, how was the transition, from that “world” into the advanced technologies, that came from Data Science?

 Data Science Bootcamp – Final Project: Bank Marketing | Team 4

-The dataset was based on historical data from the contacted customers through telemarketing, to conclude agreements for depositing their funds.
+The dataset was based on historical data got through telemarketing from the contacted customers, to conclude agreements for depositing their funds.

 The purpose of the project was to create a model that would predict whether a particular client will enter into a deposit agreement or not.
-We got this by using multiple algorithms.
+And we got this by using multiple algorithms.

-On the other hand, if a telemarketing campaign were to be reactivated, it would target customers who would most likely deposit funds.
-The campaign itself would take place in those time periods, most favourable for a deposit, according to the historical data from the previous campaign.
+On the other hand, if a telemarketing campaign is reactivated, it would target customers who would most likely deposit funds.
+The campaign itself will take place in periods that are most favourable for a deposit, according to the historical data from the previous campaign.

-We made a lot of visualizations that helped us get a more realistic picture of the given characteristics, their representation and the impact on the target variable.
+We made a lot of visualisations that helped us get a more realistic picture of the given characteristics, their representation and the impact on the target variable.

 Data Science Bootcamp – Final Project: Bank Marketing | Team 4